BCHD White Paper: State of Health in Baltimore (Winter 2016)

 Issue 7: Acute Communicable Disease and Public Health Preparedness

 The Baltimore City Health Department has hosted the "Get Yourself Tested" Ball, annually for the last 6 years.
 This event is aimed at the “House and Ball community”, which is made up of gay and transgender individuals.
 Each year, approximately 600 individuals attend the event, with hundreds of people volunteering for HIV testing.
-These events have yield between 4%-6% new HIV diagnoses.
-At all other venues where testing occurs in Baltimore – emergency departments, CBOs, clinics, our outreach testing and STD clinics – the new diagnoses rate is 1% or less.
-Because of this extremely high rate infection found at this event, we have identified the Ball as a key event that reaches both a viable high risk population group of undiagnosed individuals and useful arm into the community to address HIV.
+These events have yielded between 4%-6% of new HIV diagnoses.
+At all other venues where testing occurs in Baltimore – emergency departments, CBOs, clinics, our outreach testing, and STD clinics – the new diagnosis rate is 1% or less.
+Because of this extremely high rate of infection found at this event, we have identified the Ball as a key event that reaches both a viable high-risk population group of undiagnosed individuals and a useful arm into the community to address HIV.
 All individuals with new diagnoses are able to be linked to care through our Linkage to Care Program.

 - Vaccines In the aftermath of the Disneyland measles outbreak last spring, BCHD took the lead in coordinating the Baltimore Statement on Childhood Vaccinations through a coalition of pediatric chiefs and chairs in the City, as well as the Maryland Chapter of the American Academy of Pediatrics.
-The statement highlighted BCHDs unequivocal message regarding the safeness and effectiveness of childhood vaccines.
+The statement highlighted BCHD's unequivocal message regarding the safety and effectiveness of childhood vaccines.

 - Public Health Preparedness BCHD’s Office of Public Health Preparedness and Response (OPHPR) is equipped to steward the City through any major public health emergency.
 This program trains staff and during times of emergency convenes and communicates with the City’s healthcare infrastructure.
 In the aftermath of the unrest following Freddie Gray’s death, BCHD lead the public health response; setting up a prescription access line to assist seniors whose pharmacies were closed and arranged shuttles to and from senior buildings for food and banking needs.

-Other ongoing efforts include BCHD’s response to emerging diseases like the Zika virus; and the essential core public health activities that include investigation and surveillance of foodborne illness, animal bites/rabies and other infectious diseases such as Legionnaire’s disease; and tracking of HIV, syphilis, gonorrhea, chlamydia and other sexually-transmitted diseases.
+Other ongoing efforts include BCHD’s response to emerging diseases like the Zika virus; and the essential core public health activities that include investigation and surveillance of foodborne illness, animal bites/rabies, and other infectious diseases such as Legionnaire’s disease; and tracking of HIV, syphilis, gonorrhea, chlamydia and other sexually-transmitted diseases.
 In 2015, Acute Communicable Disease Program investigated over 50 outbreaks and hundreds of potential rabies exposures.
-Outbreaks occur in many settings, including restaurants, hospitals, schools and daycares and often the health impact of a reportable disease is significant.
-Large outbreaks, like a foodborne outbreak that occurred at the City’s Convention Center a few years ago required the Department to reassign staff to interview as many 5,000 conference attendees and collect samples from all of those with symptoms.
+Outbreaks occur in many settings, including restaurants, hospitals, schools, and daycares, and often the health impact of a reportable disease is significant.
+Large outbreaks, like a foodborne outbreak that occurred at the City’s Convention Center a few years ago, required the Department to reassign staff to interview as many as 5,000 conference attendees and collect samples from all of those with symptoms.

 Challenges and Aspirations: